 Security Assessments and Compliance

-Authgear’s physical infrastructure is hosted and managed within Amazon’s secure data centers and utilize the Amazon Web Service (AWS) technology.
-Amazon continually manages risk and undergoes recurring assessments to ensure compliance with industry standards.
-Amazon’s data center operations have been accredited under:
+Authgear’s physical infrastructure is hosted and managed within Google’s secure data centers around the globe and utilizes the Google Cloud Platform (GCP) technology.
+Independent and thorough assessments on security, privacy and compliance controls are regularly conducted by Google to ensure they are up to industry standards.
+In fact, Google's data center operations have been accredited under:

 - ISO 27001